-Essex Police chief says officers are leaving for scaffolding and restaurant jobs
+Essex Police chief says officers are leaving for scaffolding jobs

 Mr Harrington, who took up the post in 2018, was speaking to 84 new recruits at the force's headquarters in Chelmsford on Friday.

-Essex Police believes he is the first chief outside of the Met and National Police Chief's Council to "reveal the extent" of how inflation is impacting officers' lives.
+Essex Police believes he is the first chief outside of the Met and the National Police Chief's Council to "reveal the extent" of how inflation is impacting officers' lives.

-He referenced the case of:
+He referenced the cases of:

-- A detective with two years experience who was tempted back to her old job selling double glazing on commission
+- A detective with two years' experience who was tempted back to her old job selling double-glazing on commission

 - An officer who could not afford the daily commute so resigned to work in her local family restaurant

-- Another officer whose wife became pregnant and could not afford to pay his bills, so resigned to earn £250 a day as a scaffolder
+- A second officer whose wife became pregnant and could not afford to pay his bills, so he resigned to earn £250 a day as a scaffolder

-"They're not complaining because they're not the kind of people to make a fuss," Mr Harrington added.

-"How can it be right that you can earn £20,000 more selling Nissans in Romford than working as a PC?
+Mr Harrington said: "How can it be right that you can earn £20,000 more selling Nissans in Romford than working as a PC?
 Or be a fitness instructor or personal trainer in Epping for the same money as a highly-trained police officer?

-"There is still time to fix this and allow policing to get on and invest in the experiences and skills we need in our teams to reduce crime and keep people safe."
+"There is still time to fix this and allow policing to get on and invest in the experiences and skills we need in our teams, to reduce crime and keep people safe."

 Essex Police has roughly 3,800 officers - its highest total since 2010 - making it one of the largest forces per head in England outside of London.